gokulintergy/web-services/cmd/fixr/README.md

 # fixr

 A general utility for checking and fixing various data issues.

 Performs the following tasks:

 1. Sets the short url field in the primary data store (`ol_resource.short_url`), and the corresponding doc in the `Links` collection, to ensure short link redirection will work.
-1. Synchronises the `old_resource.active` field from primary db with `active` fields in `Resources` and `Links` collections.
+1. Synchronises the `ol_resource.active` field from primary db with `active` fields in `Resources` and `Links` collections.
 1. Removes docs in `Resources` and `Links` collections that have been hard-deleted from primary db.